-On May 6, 2014, the Obama Administration announced two new attract and retain the highly-skilled workers the US requires to sustain the economic recovery.
+On May 6, 2014, the Obama Administration announced two new rules to attract and retain the highly-skilled workers the US requires to sustain the economic recovery.
 The first will allow for the H-4 dependent spouses of H-1B “specialty occupation” workers in the US to obtain work authorization for as long as their spouse holds valid H-1B status.
 The second rule will clarify existing rules relating to Australian E-3 Visa Holders and H-1B1 visa holders from Singapore and Chile to reflect that these statuses allow for automatic work authorization incident to status and do not require separate USCIS work permit; and allow for an automatic extension of work authorization for people in these statuses for up to 240 days while an application for extension of status is pending with the USCIS.
 Since the 60-day “Notice and Comment” period required for new rule making has already passed, work permits for H-4 status holders should be available imminently.

 “Immigration Reform” as in changes in the US immigration laws requiring Congressional action has become more of a sound bite to feed the voracious 24-hour news cycle than a watchword for any coming improvement in the current system.
 Despite the numerous proposals “launched” in both houses of Congress over the past 6 years, the Congress has done nothing to repair a system that both parties regard as “broken” and the lack of any commitment to fix the system has caused the economic recovery in the US to lag.
 It appears that the US Congress is broken at this point.